srahimeen/FindMyCar/README.md

 ### Utility Classes

+#### CompassAssistant: This class is a compass helper.
+It provides data to rotate a view to point it to north in the compass UI.

+### Utility Classes

 #### CompassAssistant:
 This class is a compass helper.
 It provides data to rotate a view to point it to north in the compass UI.